Rewarding Active Delegates (RAD) Program

 This program will initially be run by the Arbitrum Foundation, but will be handed over with the OpCo as it ramps up its own resources to run DAO-programs.
 For clarity, anything that states “OpCo” in this proposal will be handled by the Arbitrum Foundation from the onset.

-Participation Depends on Humanity
+Participation Depends on Delegates being Non-Sybil and Human

 Budget